 A few weeks ago I visited Los Angeles from London.
-I wanted to see my brother’s new house, visit with friends and consider whether it would be possible to move back to the US and settle in LA.
-So I set up some meetings, approached the task with my usual type-A frenzy and came back thinking more about the strangers I met rather than the friends and family I saw.
-Specifically, the time I spent with Uber drivers (from wheels down at LAX on a Wednesday afternoon to dinnertime on Friday, 14 trips to be exact).
+I wanted to see my brother’s new house, visit with friends and do a bit of business.
+So I set up meetings coming back thinking more about the strangers I met rather than the friends and family I saw.
+Specifically, the time I spent with Uber drivers over 14 trips in just a handful of days.

-In this sprawling city of villages without a subway to piece it all together decisions to meet up are predicated on where you are located.
-There can’t be too many cities where even jobs are won or lost based on whether you live in Atwater Village, Calabasas, the Valley or Orange County.
+In this sprawling city of villages without a subway to piece it all together decisions to meet up are predicated on location.
+There can’t be too many cities where even jobs are won or lost based on whether you live in Calabasas or Orange County.

 But with Uber at my disposal I said ‘yes’ to everyone.
 I knew I’d make good use of my time, but what I didn’t expect is what this cohort of residents would tell me about the city.

 Of the 14 drivers I had four were women, seven Hispanic, four African American, one Eastern European, one Chilean via Miami, one White.
 Most were mid-career, two were students.
 Most had other jobs.
-And while none of my drivers shared anything overly personal, illegal or scandalous, I will still keep personal identifiers light and use their first initial to protect privacy.
+And while none of my drivers shared anything overly personal, I will still keep personal identifiers light to protect privacy.

 LAX –> Thurman Ave

 ‘Where are you in from,’ said a smiling, happy B to tired squinting, me, ‘welcome to LA!’

 B was my first driver as I left LAX and headed to see an old friend at her workplace.

 While friends these days seem to avoid the discussion of politics like the plague, B wouldn’t be the first of my drivers to happily dive in with strong, but respectful, thoughts on how Washington has let him down.